 The Council has determined that a Group Accounting relationship exists with Bromsgrove Arts Development Trust as it has been identified that the Council is able to appoint the majority of the Board responsible for governing this Trust.
 Where material the Group position is disclosed on the face of the applicable Core Statements.
-Further information is disclosed in note 15.
+Further information is disclosed in Note 15.

 The Council has made a 100% provision against the potential cost of business rates appeals arising from the 2010 and 2017 rating list based on indicative information from Analyse Local informed by data from the Valuation Office.
-In addition, the Council has provided for the cost of the successful appeal to the Supreme Court concluded on 20th May 2020 which ruled that automatic teller machines (ATM) should not be rated seperately to the bulding and the cost of a challenge relating to the business rates of purpose built General Practice (GP) Surgeries where there have been reductions in the rateable value from the 2017 rating list.
-Both the ATM and GP Surgeries outcome was concluded in the 20/21 financial year.
-Full provision is made in the provision for business rate appeals as at 31st March 2020 and settlements in year have seen these balances reduce.
+In addition, the Council has provided for the cost of the successful appeal to the Supreme Court concluded on 20th May 2020 which ruled that automatic teller machines (ATM) should not be rated separately to the building and the cost of a challenge relating to the business rates of purposebuilt General Practice (GP) Surgeries where there have been reductions in the rateable value from the 2017 rating list.

+Both the ATM and GP Surgeries outcome was concluded in the 2020/21 financial year.
+Full provision is made in the provision for business rate appeals as at $31^{\rm st}$ March 2020 and settlements in year have seen these balances reduce.
 Previously the Council held 4.7% of rating income as a potential provision linked to the level of appeals against the 2010 rating list, however, the number of appeals against the 2017 rating list has been low and this level of provision could not be evidenced.
-Further information on these appeals is provided in note 23.

 The Council manages the Collection Fund and accounts for business rates on behalf of itself, Worcestershire County Council, Hereford and Worcester Fire and Recuse Authority and Central Government.
 The Council share of the business rate assets and liabilities in 2019/20 was 0% in accordance with the Worcestershire Business Rate Pilot Pool that operated for that year.

 This compares with 40% in 2018/19.
-From 2020/21 the share of assets and liabilities will revert back to 40%.
+From 2020/21 the share of assets and liabilities will revert to 40%.